automatically generated captions

 00:17:42 adaptable creatures adapting to an environment which now has all this other stuff going on which wasn't there before

-00:17:47 you know it has to happen is there's some new competitor coming or something the temperature is changed
+00:17:47 you know it has to happen it's af if there's some new competitor come along or some the temperature is changed

-00:17:53 or whatever has happened and so after use an escape kicking in again evolution is kicking it well how do you feel as.
+00:17:53 or whatever has happened. and so evolution is kicking in again. evolution is kicking in. well how do you feel as.

-00:18:00 Particularly I think you mention the Internet in a way their communication it's not only operating at the individual
+00:18:00 Particularly I think you mention the Internet and the way we're communicating it's not only operating at the individual

-00:18:05 level but also need a kind of amount of connectivity to way where your connecting to other people and other order.
+00:18:05 level but also the kind of amount of connectivity the way we are connecting to other people and other

 00:18:13 But it's really all that it's it's really it's amazing

-00:18:16 and well you are you have give a different perspective on a means to be human being feel.
+00:18:16 and well Does that give a different perspective on what it means to be a human being you feel.

-00:18:23 What's a human being well instead of just looking at this as individuals that are so sensitive you should really as a
+00:18:23 What's a human being. well instead of just looking at us as individuals that in some sense we should now look really as a

 00:18:30 as more as a collective.